Boa Festa! Two week Trip from Dakar to Guinea-Bissau

 Dakar

-Cosmopolitan Dakar can be considered one of West Africa’s capitals, a hub for culture and trade.
+Cosmopolitan Dakar is one of West Africa’s cultural and commercial capitals.
 Beachside boulevards, all-night sabar drum parties and nightclubs, kaleidoscopic fabrics and fashion, and delicious Senegalese food are a few of the things you will find in this city situated on the Atlantic Ocean.
+Dakar is not included as part of this tour, so if you would like to visit the city we recommend adding a few days to the beginning or end of your trip (the end is ideal on any trip where we return from the Casamance via the overnight ferry).

 Sine-Saloum Delta